Wimpy (restaurant): Israel

+Malaysia

+In 1976, Wimpy opened its first outlet in Jalan Alor in Kuala Lumpur.
+It was most likely to have expanded to Malaysia under the Singaporean subsidiary.
+Their stores in Kuala Lumpur and George Town closed down in the late 1990s.

 Saudi Arabia

 There was a location in Jeddah, Saudi Arabia, well into the 1990s.

+Singapore

+Wimpy opened its first Singaporean location in 1980, in Choa Chu Kang.
+It also opened nine other restaurants before closing down in the late 1990s.
+The Singaporean subsidiary also operated branches in Indonesia and Malaysia.

+Thailand

+Wimpy had several locations in major Thai cities such as Bangkok, Chiang Mai and Hat Yai but these stores closed down in 2005.

 South America

 Colombia

 In Colombia, Wimpy was established in 1976, being one of the first international fast food chains operating in the country.
 The first Wimpy restaurant in the country began operations with the inauguration of Unicentro, the first mall-type shopping centre in Bogotá, in April 1976.

 Competition from other chains was difficult, and the assets of Wimpy Colombiana Ltd were sold to competitor Presto (Frayco) in 2008, thus ending the presence of the chain in the country.